What Is Marketing Strategy and Why It Matters

 A clear marketing strategy:

-At the end of the day, marketing strategy matters because it connects the dots between where you are now, where you want to go, and how you’ll get there.
+At the end of the day, marketing strategy matters because it connects where you are to where you want to go with purpose and precision.

 Final Thought